launcherdev11/16Launcher/README.md

 ---

-**16Launcher** - This is a Minecraft launcher with many features, good optimization and user-friendly interface.
+**16Launcher** - is an optimized Minecraft launcher for creating modpacks, downloading mods directly, and launching the game with custom settings.

 ## Installation